mark-mcdermott/drivetracks-wip-nuxt3/README.md

     - click `Create access key` towards the bottom right
     - click `Download .csv file` towards the bottom
     - click Done

-### AWS S3 Bucket
+    - I like to create a folder on my desktop called `app-secrets` and move the `AccessKeys.csv` file into that

-- login to AWS
+#### AWS S3 Bucket
 - in searchbar at top, enter `s3` and select S3
 - Create Bucket
-  - enter name, something like `app-bucket-development`
+  - for Bucket Name, something like `app-bucket-development` (below when you click Create Bucket, it may tell you this bucket already exists and you will have to make it more unique)
   - under Object Ownership, click ACLs Enabled
   - under Block Public Access settings
     - uncheck `Block All Public Access`
     - check `Block public access to buckets and objects granted through new public bucket or access point policies`
     - check `Block public and cross-account access to buckets and objects through any public bucket or access point policies`
     - check `I acknowledge that the current settings might result in this bucket and the objects within becoming public.`
-  - scroll to bottom and click Create Bucket
+  - scroll to bottom and click Create Bucket (if nothing happens, scroll up and look for red error messages)
-- click the bucket you just created -> then click Permissions
+- click the name of the bucket you just created -> then click the Permissions tab towards the top
   - under Bucket Policy, add this:
 ```
 {